plabayo/rama/README.md

   composed in code, so the path traffic takes stays visible.
 - **Transport-to-HTTP control:** work at the HTTP layer when that is enough, or reach into TCP, UDP, TLS, DNS, and connection state when needed.
-- **Modular crates:** use the top-level `rama` crate, or depend on smaller crates when you want a focused dependency graph.
+- **Modular by design:** use the top-level `rama` crate and compose only the protocol and runtime building blocks you need for an application, library, or framework, with your own services and layers where desired.
 - **Tower interop:** Rama has its own service traits, with compatibility for Tower where that helps.
 - **Blocking boundaries:** expose async stacks to synchronous code through